bube054/ginvalidator/README.md

 - **`Body` fields** are only valid for the following Content-Types:

-  - `application/json`: Uses [gjson path syntax](https://github.com/tidwall/gjson?tab=readme-ov-file#path-syntax) for value extraction.
-Please take a look at it.
+  - `application/json`: This uses [GJSON path syntax](https://github.com/tidwall/gjson#path-syntax) for extracting values.
+Please refer to the linked documentation for details.

     - **Example**:
       ```json